chanced/focus-svelte/README.md

 the observer is restarted and nodes are decorated accordingly.

-When a trap becomes active for the first time, the `HTMLElement` that is assigned focus is dependent upon the options passed to the action / component.
+When a trap becomes active for the first time, the `HTMLElement` that is assigned focus is determined by the configuration options passed to the component or action.

 If `element` is assigned and is tabbable, it will be focused upon.
 If `element` is `undefined` or not tabbable and `focusable` is `true`, the `HTMLElement` with `use:focus` is granted focus.
 Finally, if neither of those conditions are met, focus will be set on the first tabbable element.

 ## Usage